Connect with us

 communication with dementia patients

-Throughout our interactions with individuals experiencing dementia, we uncover a significant distinction between the impact of spoken communication and physical touch.
-As we traverse the intricate web of connections, we encounter a subtle mode of communication that expresses far more than mere words.
+In our interactions with individuals with dementia, we have observed a significant difference in how spoken words and physical touch can impact them.
+As we navigate the complex network of connections, we discover a subtle form of communication that conveys more than words alone.

 The nuances of non-verbal communication take center stage, revealing a realm where gestures and tactile cues hold immense potential.
 Join us as we delve into the depths of this silent dialogue, where understanding the balance between speech and touch may unlock profound connections and enrich the lives of those touched by dementia.